-The design and build of a new Drupal 8 website, ready for Drupal 9
+Brand, design and build of a whole new Drupal website

-Earth observation, oceanography, atmospheric science, climate science, marine science, terrestrial science, freshwater science, geology, and physics of the sun and space are some of the areas covered by the Environmental Data Service (EDS).
+Earth observation, oceanography, atmospheric science, climate science, marine science, terrestrial science, freshwater science, geology, and physics of the sun and space are some of the areas covered by the Environmental Data Service (EDS), a part of UK Research & Innovation (UKRI).

-Networked data centres with domain-specific expertise make up the EDS network.
+Their raison d'être is to oversee the networked data centres with domain-specific expertise that make up the EDS network, specifically:

 - British Oceanographic Data Centre (Marine)